simoean/contextual-api/README.md

 docker ps
 ```

-You should see contextual-identity-mongo and contextual-identity-frontend-proxy in the list.
+You should see contextual-identity-frontend-proxy in the list.

 ### Testing